anoosha-tariq/Anoosha-Portfolio-2025/index.md

 ---
 ### Key Achievements

+* Streamlined SAP order management systems and enhanced client servicing through CRM platforms, safeguarding more than $150K+ worth of supply chain and customer operations, being a Senior Support Specialist @ Fossil Group.

+* Optimised operational workflows through Salesforce dashboards and Power BI tools, generating  additional $20K in ARR in less than 3 months by a 12% increase in sales targets and 22% growth in lead conversions.

-* Resolved 120+ hardware/software issues daily for US and Canada clients using CRM/ERP platforms, boosting system reliability and user satisfaction by 90%.
-Consistently maintained 90%+ SLA/KPI adherence, and supported over $200K+ worth of customer operations with high efficiency and technical precision as Technical Support Analyst @ EcoFlow.
+* Resolved 3000+ hardware/software issues monthly for US and Canada clients using CRM/ERP platforms, boosting system reliability and user satisfaction by 90%.

+* Supervised 25+ employees to in processing 100+ orders weekly via SAP and CyberSource, boosting order fulfillment speed by 15%.

 * Negotiated vendor contracts and optimized procurement workflows, achieving 20% budget saving (approximately $50K).

+* Consistently maintained 90%+ SLA/KPI adherence, and supported over $200K+ worth of customer operations with high efficiency and technical precision as Technical Support Analyst @ EcoFlow.

-Maintained 100% financial record accuracy, reduced reporting errors by 10%, and streamlined payment operations using Moneris and Authorize.Net, cutting operational costs by 10% while contributing to 20% improvement in HR efficiency and employee satisfaction as Financial Analyst @ Ittefaq Brothers.
+* Maintained 100% financial record accuracy, and streamlined payment operations using Moneris and Authorize.Net, cutting operational costs by 10% @ Ittefaq Group.

-* Customized Salesforce dashboards and Power BI tools, resulting in 12% increase in sales targets and 22% growth in lead conversions.
-Supervised 25+ employees to drive 15% improvement in productivity, processed 100+ orders weekly via SAP and CyberSource, reducing errors by 50% and boosting order fulfillment speed by 15%, while improving operational reporting efficiency by 10-20%, supporting over $150K+ in order management and supply chain workflows as a Seasonal Operations Team Leader & Senior Support Specialist @ Fossil Group.

-* Streamlined SAP order management systems and enhanced client servicing through CRM platforms, cutting order processing errors by 50%, increasing order fulfillment speed by 15%, and improving overall operational efficiency by 10-20%, safeguarding more than $150K+ worth of supply chain and customer operations through targeted system improvements being a Senior Support Specialist @ Fossil Group.

 ---